base16-builder/base16-builder/contributing.md

 #### Writing a template

-A Base16-builder's template is a nunjucks file.
-Nunjucks is a rich and powerful templating language for JavaScript made by Mozilla.
-You can learn more about nunjuck files on their [page](https://mozilla.github.io/nunjucks/).
+A Base16-builder's template is an ejs file.
+Ejs is simple templating language for JavaScript.
+You can learn more about ejs files on their [page](https://github.com/mde/ejs).

 Templates are saved in `./db/templates/`.